tug17/ForecastModel/README.md

    - `ForecastModel/tuners.py` tuner code
    - `ForecastModel/data/` contains code for data model to load samples during training
    - `ForecastModel/utils/` contains code for metrics and loss calculations, as well as post- and preprocessing functions
-- `notebooks` contains all notebooks used to create paper figures
+- `notebooks/` contains all notebooks used to create paper figures
 - `data/` containes dataset and sequence index arrays
 - `tb/` contains tuner logs and hyperparameters for tensorboard
-- `final_models/` contains trained models and fold predictions
+- `rst/` contains final trained models, fold predictions and evaluated metrics

 ## Setup to run the code locally